BobBowles/django-diary/README.rst

 Django-Calendarium was initially chosen as the calendar/diary engine after some consideration of the options available.
 However, although hooks are available, they were not located in what I regarded as convenient places to do what I wanted to do.
 I tentatively played with some other calendar/scheduling apps, and reluncantly decided I needed to brew my own to get what I wanted.

 I found a tutorial by LightBird.
 Although the code was terrible and outdated, it gave me a model workflow to follow as I both developed a calendar app and learned Django, JavaScript, CSS, HTML5, and other necessary technologies.

+I eventually decided to subclass ``User`` to make a custom user class called ``Customer``.
+I did that to enable a tight relationship between customers as users and diary entries in the simplest possible way.
+Other options seemed to involve jumping through too many database join hoops.
+This may work against reusability of this app, but I think the tweaks I have put into the admin backend may mitigate this.
+In principle the admin backend in this app should be able to accommodate other custom users, but I may not have given enough attention to that possibility in my own code.
+It will be interesting to get feedback about that from devs, so keep me posted!

 History